 - Cocoa Powder

 - This chocolate cupcake recipe has been tested with many different kinds of cocoa powder, both Dutch-processed and natural.
 All varieties work well!
 I asked my Explorers to tell me what cocoa powder they used when they baked.
-Those who voted these cupcakes the Ultimate used Hershey’s Cocoa, Natural Unsweetened, Hershey’s Cocoa, Special Dark, Nestle Toll House Cocoa, Bensdorp Dutch-process cocoa, Ghirardelli Chocolate Baking Cocoa, Unsweetened, Cadbury Fry’s Premium Cocoa, Penzeys Dutch-processed Cocoa Powder, Scharffen Berger Unsweetened Natural Cocoa Powder, Pernigotti Cocoa, Penzeys Natural Cocoa Powder, Trader Joe’s Cocoa Powder, Unsweetened, and Valrhona Chocolate Cocoa Powder.
+Those who voted these cupcakes the Ultimate used Hershey’s Cocoa, Natural Unsweetened, Hershey’s Cocoa, Special Dark, Nestle Toll House Cocoa, Bensdorp Dutch-process cocoa, Ghirardelli Chocolate Baking Cocoa, Unsweetened, Fry’s Premium Cocoa, Penzeys Dutch Process Cocoa Powder, Scharffen Berger Unsweetened Natural Cocoa Powder, Pernigotti Cocoa, Penzeys Natural Cocoa Powder, Trader Joe’s Cocoa Powder, Unsweetened, and Valrhona Chocolate Cocoa Powder.

 - Yes, using different cocoa powders will alter the taste of the cupcakes, but you really can’t go wrong – it’s all chocolate!
 If you’ve only ever tried one brand of cocoa powder, I suggest experimenting with some new ones to see which flavor profile you prefer.